IBM/z_ansible_collections_doc/source/overview/ansible-for-ztrial.rst

 try out some features and get yourself familiarized with hands-on experience at no cost.

-The IBM Z Trial is completely free.
-Once registered, you will be provided with a link to a sandbox environment where no extra installation is required.
+Once registered, you will be provided with a link to a completely configured environment where from that moment forward, you can immediately begin experience Ansible for IBM Z.

 .. grid:: 2
     :gutter: 1